 Holcomb, Marriages of Mecklenburg Co., NC.

-See 1850 federal census, Lincoln Co., NC, household of Richard Rankin, 45, Ann Rankin, 51 (Ann Heartgrove Rankin, William Rankin, 89, John D. M. Rankin, 19, James C. Rankin, 17, and Ed L. Rankin, 7.
+See 1850 census, Lincoln Co., NC, Richard Rankin, 45, Ann Rankin, 51 (Ann Heartgrove Rankin, William Rankin, 89 (son of Old One-Eyed Sam), John D. M. Rankin, 19, James C. Rankin, 17, and Ed L. Rankin, 7.
 William Rankin, One-Eyed Sam’s eldest, was born in 1761.
-See Virgil D. White, Genealogical Abstracts of Revolutionary War Pension Files, Volume III: N-Z (Waynesboro, TN: The National Historical Publishing Co., 1992), abstract of the pension application of Rankin, William, NC Line, S7342, states that he was born Jan 1761 in Rowan County, North Carolina.
+See Virgil D. White, abstract of the pension application of William Rankin, NC Line, states that he was born Jan 1761 in Rowan County, North Carolina.

-1900 federal census, Gaston Co., River Bend Twp., Stanley Precinct, dwelling 204, listing for Delia Rankin, widowed, b.
-Aug 1844, with her son Frank B. Rankin b.
+1900 census, Gaston Co., River Bend Twp., Stanley Precinct, dwelling 204, listing for Delia Rankin, widowed, b.
+Aug 1844, with her son Frank B. Rankin, b.
 Nov.
-1878 and daughter Cathlene A. Rankin, b.
+1878, and daughter Cathlene A. Rankin, b.
 Feb 1880.
 See also NC death certificate for Mrs. Kathleen Rankin Moore, parents identified as Richard and Delia Rankin, wife of Walter P. Moore.

 Brent H. Holcomb, Marriages of Mecklenburg Co., NC, 1783-1868 (Baltimore: Genealogical Publishing Co., Inc., 1981).